lana-20/selenium-webdriver-bidi/README.md

 That’s why we need a Protocol.
 It provides consistency for all Chromium-based browsers, like Edge or Chrome – they understand CDP and know how to work with it.
 And hence the browsers have the DevTools window available.

 Additionally, since CDP is able to communicate with a browser driver - e.g., the Chrome Driver - the same protocol is used for the driver, which makes it easier to use it for automation purposes as well.
 Chrome driver is a binary that we use for testing purposes, which knows how to talk to the browser and drive it.

+#### CDP Structure

+Concepts:
+- Domains
+- Commands
+- Events

+CDP is divided into Domains, Commands, and Events.
+In the OOP analogy, we have classes which group the related methods and properties together.
+Similarly, a Domain is a special logical grouping of all the Commands and Events that keeps them all in one place.
+That is how it’s structured.

+Commands give instructions to the browser to do something.
+We give it a command, instruct it to perform a certain action, or instruct it to retrieve certain data.

+An Event is a signal that something has happened in the system.
+Browsers are intrinsically even-driven in nature.
+When the DOM is loaded, there are lots of events that are fired, and the browser picks these up and uses this information in the DevTools window.
+DOM is just one example.
+The Protocol avails lots of events which the browser is driven by.

+Domains, Commands, and Events are the three core concepts of CDP.

 #### Selenium CDP Support